velescore/masternode-installer/README.md

 ![Example-installing](https://i.imgur.com/UGUyMns.png)

-* later you will find your generated key in your veles.conf
+* you will find your generated key in your veles.conf
 ***

 ## Section D: Preparing the Local wallet